Ask or search…

 How many tenants can you have on a single integration?

-We allow an unlimited number of tenants to run on a single integration.
+Pandium offers the flexibility of accommodating an unlimited number of tenants to operate on a single integration.

 How do you store secrets?

-Secrets are encrypted at rest and in transit.
-After being refreshed, if needed, they are injected in at run-time as environment variables.
+Secrets within Pandium are encrypted both at rest and in transit.
+They are dynamically injected at run-time as environment variables after being refreshed, if needed, ensuring a robust and secure handling of sensitive information

 What if a partner API changes?
 How is that handled?

-No, Pandium does not care.
-We can use public or private APIs, SFTP, or even direct database connections, as long as we have access.
+Pandium is agnostic to whether an API is public or private.
+It accommodates public or private APIs, SFTP connections, or even direct database connections,, as long as we have appropriate access.

 How are the frontends handled for our in-app marketplace or integration?

-Pandium generates a user-facing frontend automatically, from the associated Pandium.yaml, enabling your customers to begin using your integration the day the script is published to the Platform.
-Pandium offers a theming UI to enable your marketing team to customize the marketplace with your branding and also offers a CMS for updating of marketing copy or instructions throughout the marketplace installation experience.
+Pandium features a set of theming options in our UI to enable your marketing team to customize the marketplace with your branding.
+Additionally, options are available for managing and updating marketing copy or instructions throughout the marketplace installation experience.

 How is logging handled?
 Can you send info to an APM?

-Any logs printed to stderr in your script will be captured by the platform and will be visible to Pandium users and end customers to inspect.
+Logs printed to stderr in your script are automatically captured by the platform, visible to Pandium users and end customers for inspection.

-If you want to send any logging information to an APM such as AppInsights, Coralogix, HubSpot or other systems, Pandium supports it ad we'll build into your system in whatever way is necessary for you to get the information you need.
+If you want to send any logging information to an Application Performance Management (APM) system such as AppInsights, Coralogix, HubSpot, or others, Pandium supports this and will seamlessly integrate it into your system to ensure you have access to the necessary information.

-A programmer of an integration can pass state between successful runs by writing a JSON encoded string to stdout.
+Integration scripts can pass their state between successful runs by writing a JSON-encoded string to stdout.
 This string will be presented to the next invocation of your script as an Environment Variable.

-You can use this process to save the sync state between runs if needed, so that you can run large syncs and be able to pick up where the last left off.
+You can use this process to save the sync state between runs, facilitating the ability to run large syncs and pick up from where the last operation left off.